Fish Tank Habitat – Cold Water or Tropical Fish?

 Selecting your fish tank habitat should be the first thing you do before setting up an aquarium.
 Start selecting a fish tank habitat by thinking about the types of fish you would like to keep.

-There are many fish that are suitable for the beginner but the type of habitat you select should be explored before selecting any fish.
+There are a lot of fish that are suitable for the beginner but the type of habitat you select should be explored before selecting any fish.

-There are three main types of fish tank habitats, Coldwater, Tropical and Marine.
-Coldwater and Tropical are freshwater setups and a Marine aquarium is a saltwater setup.
+There are three main types of fish tank habitats, Coldwater, Tropical, and Marine.
+Coldwater and Tropical are freshwater aquarium setups and a Marine aquarium is a saltwater setup.

 We recommend for the beginner you focus on either Coldwater or Tropical habitat.